ankita638/Local-Service-Finder-Platform/README.txt

-Of course!
-Here is a README description for your Local Service Finder project.

 Local Service Finder 🌐
 This project is a web-based platform designed to connect users with local service providers.
 It simplifies the process of finding, booking, and managing local services.
 The application is built with three distinct modules: User, Service Provider, and Admin, each with its own set of functionalities.